Where did Dominic Raab go on holiday?

 Is Dominic Raab still on holiday?

-No, although reports suggested he only left the Greek island on the evening of Sunday 15 August, despite Taliban forces storming the Afghan capital earlier the same day.
+No, although reports suggested he only left the Greek island on Monday 16 August, despite Taliban forces storming the Afghan capital the previous day.

 What has Dominic Raab said about his holiday?